-Bacteria are grown in petri dishes upon a solid medium known as bacterial agar, where raised, circular colonies form.
-Their growth can be measured by simple observation of how dense their colonies are and how many are present, however more quantitative methods include the use of a counting chamber, or more frequently, viable plate counts.
+Bacteria are grown in Petri dishes upon a solid medium known as bacterial agar, where raised, circular colonies form.
+Unlike an individual bacterial cell, a colony is a group of bacteria large enough to be visible to the naked eye.
+Bacterial growth can be measured by simple observation of how many colonies are present; however, more quantitative methods include the use of a counting chamber, or more often, viable plate counts.
 The latter is used most frequently as it also provides qualitative information such as the effect of varying growth conditions.
+Since there might be billions of bacteria in a petri dish, measuring first requires diluting the sample so that it is possible to count the number of colonies.

-Dispense 10 microliters of the last dilution (to make a plating factor of 10) onto the agar plate.
+Dispense 10 microliters of the last dilution completed onto the agar plate.
 Using the spreading edge, distribute the bacterial solution across the entire surface of the agar plate.
-Repeat this for as many replicates as needed, however duplicates are usually sufficient.
-Replace the lid and let the agar plates dry for several minutes either on a laboratory bench beneath a flame, or in an incubator.
-Invert the plates onto their lids, and label the plates.
+Repeat this for two more plates.
+It is also common to perform these steps with other levels of dilution for comparison.
+Make sure to label the bottoms of the plates.
+Replace the lids on each plate and let the agar plates dry for several minutes either on a laboratory bench beneath a flame, or in an incubator.
 Place the plates in the incubator which should be set to the appropriate temperature for the strain of bacteria.
 Leave to grow for 12 to 16 hours.

-Colonies should be visible after 16 hours, however, some genetic modifications may require longer (e.g. color development).
-When colonies are observed, take the plates out and find ones that have between 30 and 300 colonies.
-Using a permanent marker, place a dot on the bottom of the petri dish (the side with the agar, not the lid) where a colony is visible through the agar, and count it.
-Repeat until all colonies are marked and counted.
+Colonies should be visible after 16 hours; however, some genetic modifications may require longer (for example, color development).
+When colonies are observable, take the plates out and find ones that have between 30 and 300 colonies.
+Using a permanent marker, place a dot on the bottom of the petri dish - the side with the agar, not the lid - wherever a colony is visible through the agar.
+Count each marker dot.
+Repeat for each dish.

 TL;DR (Too Long; Didn't Read)

 Be sure to sterilize the glass spreader by dipping the spreading edge into 70 percent ethanol and inserting it into a Bunsen burner flame.
 Allow the ethanol to catch fire and slowly burn off the alcohol, which will kill all bacterial contamination.
-Gently touch it to the dry (i.e. no bacteria) part of the agar to cool it -- the agar should not melt on contact.
+Gently touch it to the dry (that is, no bacteria) part of the agar to cool it - the agar should not melt on contact.

 Treat any bacteria as if it is potentially pathogenic, and use proper lab safety procedures.